 Your own two feet are the best way to get around Lille.
 As most of Lille’s attractions are close to one another, the city lends itself beautifully to a self-guided walking tour

 But if you are feeling weary, Lille has an excellent bus, tram and metro network.
-In 2022, a 24-hour travel pass costs €5; single tickets are €1.70.
+In 2023, a 24-hour travel pass costs €5.30; single tickets are €1.80 (€2 for your first journey which includes a 20-cent non-refundable fee for the rechargeable travel card).

 Public transport is included in the Lille City Pass, which also includes free access to attractions and a selection of discounts and special offers.
 This is available for 24 hours, 48 hours or 72 hours.